rehierl/html-outliner-spec/issue-associations.md

 <!-- ======================================================================= -->
 <h3 id="create-section">"create a new section"</h3>

-When entering a heading content element
+When entering a heading content element,
 [step 4.9.2.3](./outliner-steps.md/#4-9-2-3) states: "create a new section"

 This can be translated into the following pseudocode: